Kyo Kara Maoh!: Musical

 In April 2013 the series was adapted into a musical titled Kyo Kara Maoh!
 Birth of the Maou.
 It showed for 11 days during golden week at the Hakuhinkan theater.
 It was produced by Sōgō Vision.

 A second musical adaptation titled Kyo Kara Maoh!
 Second Advent of the Demon King premiered in 2015.
 It ran in Tokyo's Space Zero from October 1 to October 11.

 A third musical ran in 2016, titled Kyo Kara Maoh!
 The Demon King Runaway Edition.
 It featured an original story, running in Tokyo's Space Zero from November 3 to November 13.

 Reception

 In the Animage Anime Grand Prix award, the anime placed seventh for best anime in the 2004 poll.
 In the 2005 poll, Season 2 of the anime placed second in the award for best anime, while Season 1 placed fifth.
 That same year, the anime held multiple rankings in the best episode poll, the best character polls, and the best anime song poll.
 The anime placed twelfth in the 2006 best anime poll, and eighteenth in the 2008 best anime poll.

-Carlo Santos called the series "an unusual take on the fantasy genre" due to its "toilet portals between worlds" and its "same-sex engagement.
-Chris Beveridge.
-Mania called the series a mixture of fantasy, baseball, and slice of life genres, saying it works "really well.'.
-Danica Davidson, Graphic Novel Reporter called the manga a "fun and whimsical read" which has fascinating characters and "a strong storyline."
+Danica Davidson of Graphic Novel Reporter commented positively on the manga, stating that it was a "fun and whimsical read" with fascinating characters and a "strong" narrative.

+Carlo Santos of Anime News Network called the anime "an unusual take on the fantasy genre" with its unique elements, and remarked that it would appeal to viewers tired of stories "taking themselves too seriously" and "need[ing] a good laugh".
+Chris Beveridge of Mania described the anime as a mix of various genres that worked "really well" together and praised its casting, humor, and action sequences.
+He concluded that the series' "interesting world" had "wide appeal" and "lots of promise".